HL7/fhir-saner/input/pagecontent/index.md

 This guide is organized into five main sections:

 * Chapter I: Introduction and Overview
-1. [Introduction](introduction.html) - Provides and Introduction to this IG
+1. [Introduction](introduction.html) - Provides an Introduction to this IG
 2. [Measuring Situational Awareness](situational_awareness_measures.html) - Describes situational awareness and how to measure it.
 3. [Use Cases](use_cases.html) - Illustrates Key Uses Cases addressed by this guide.
 * Chapter II: Technical Implementation